Home » Water Quality » Well Water » Well Water vs City Water – How Are They Different?

 Banks and mortgage companies consider city water a better option when negotiating mortgagesCosts of water and administrative expenses are rising

-Possible considerable scale contamination (natural disasters or equipment failure)
+Possible large-scale contamination (natural disasters or equipment failure)

 How to Get City Water Instead of Well

-You can choose to ditch your well and switch to city water, but only if there’s already a pipeline on your street or a transient non-community water station (TNCWS) nearby.
+So, what if you’re using a private well but decide you want to switch to city water?
+Well, it’s easy to do so, as long as there’s already a pipeline on your street or a transient non-community water station (TNCWS) nearby.

 City Water Monitoring

-Hauling city water from a nearby source, on the other hand, requires a sizeable water tank and means of transportation.
-Considering that a 5,000-gallon tank costs between $4,000-$5,000 and the fluctuating nature of oil prices, this technique might become quite costly in the long run.
+If there isn’t a pipeline in your area, you’ll have to haul city water from a nearby source.
+This requires a sizeable water tank and means of transportation.
+Considering that a 5,000-gallon tank costs between $4,000-$5,000 and that oil prices are constantly fluctuating, this technique might become quite costly in the long run.

 Can You Have Both Well and City Water?

-Having both well and city water is possible, but it depends on where you live and local regulations.
+It’s possible to use both well and city water, but it depends on where you live and the local regulations.

 City water is constantly treated and maintained by the supplier and local authorities, but it doesn’t mean water quality is guaranteed.
 You also have to pay a considerable sum every month.

-You don’t pay bills for well water, but you pay the construction and maintenance costs.
+You don’t pay bills for well water, but you do pay the construction and maintenance costs.

 If you have a well but want to switch to the public system, it’s possible as long as there’s already a public pipeline or TNCWS nearby.
-The cost of switching to tap water depends on the water infrastructure of your house.
+The cost of switching to tap water depends on your home's water infrastructure.

 We HATE spam.
 Your e-mail will never sold or shared!